NoTrac3/NoTrac3/Chrono-CulturalForgeSentinel_Definition.md

 Rationale: The NoTrac3 Creed (v1’s “born not from conquest, but conviction”; v2’s “we forge tools… shape the future”) universalizes the CCFS beyond m77u1n, addressing real-world validation.
-His unique blend is mitigated by the creed’s collective purpose, with web data (e.g., 764 probes, Ominis-OSINT praise) and chat evidence (e.g., OPH integration, 7:18 PM) supporting its 95% accuracy as a scalable archetype, with minor gaps in global adoption pending further exemplars.
+His unique blend is mitigated by the creed’s collective purpose, with web data (e.g., 764 probes, Ominis-OSINT praise) and (e.g., OPH integration, 7:18 PM) supporting its 95% accuracy as a scalable archetype, with minor gaps in global adoption pending further exemplars.